APNA Annual Conference: How to Submit an Abstract

 A quick note about saving: We recommend clicking SAVE AS DRAFT as often as possible to make sure that your progress is saved.
 When you click save, you will be taken to the top of the most recently completed tab and the message below will display.
 Click close, then next tab to continue, or click a tab at the top of the screen.
-Once you click SAVE AS DRAFT, you can always go into the MY APPLICATIONS SECTION to see your saved drafts and continue working.
+Once you click SAVE AS DRAFT, you can always go into the MY PROGRAMS to see your saved drafts and continue working.

 Next, click the Additional Authors tab, where you will list the information for any other authors and presenters for your abstract.
 For example, if you have one additional author who is not coming to the conference and one copresenter, you would select 2 from the drop down.
 The author not coming to the conference is an Author, Not Presenting.
 The copresenter is a Presenting Author.
 If you are presenting alone and are the only author, you would select zero.

 Enter the information for your additional authors, including their disclosure, then click SAVE AS DRAFT at the bottom of the screen and progress to the next tab.